stam66/bullseyeFactory/README.md

 # bullseyeFactory
 LiveCode IDE plugin  to create a bullseye for left ventricular assessment for cardiology projects

+##### Changes in version 1.1:
+- Changed behaviour of global scoring buttons to *only* score unscored segments - if all need to be scored then just reset and do so.
+- Removed the 'mark all as dyskinetic' button as it served no real purpose.

+## Description
 Create Bullseye displays of any size for LV assessment in cardiology.
 To install as plugin, drop in your plugins folder and restart LiveCode.
 To use, choos a diameter/width for the bullseye display and click "create" - this copies the new bullseye into the clipoard to past in the mainstack.